samche42/ShiftScan/README.md

 Analysis and visualization of high-throughput DSF data

 ## Usage Instructions
-This software can be used via the command-line interface (CLI) for the most powerful and versatile experience.
-However, if you are less familiar with command-line operations, you can also use the Google Colab option, which offers a user-friendly GUI interface (i.e. point-and-click interface).

-**Command-Line Interface (Recommended)**

-For advanced users who want the full capabilities and performance, using the CLI is the best choice.
-It provides the fastest and most comprehensive access to all features.

-**Google Colab (Alternative)**

-If you prefer a more straightforward setup with a graphical interface, Google Colab is a great option.
-While it may not offer the same speed and advanced features as the CLI, it is ideal for those who are new to this type of software or prefer a simpler, more guided experience.
+ShiftScan is designed for high-performance analysis of DSF data.
+It offers multiple ways to interact with the software (command line, Google Colab, or an app) depending on your familiarity with command-line tools and your performance expectations.

 ___

+### A. Command-line option

+If you're comfortable using command line, this is the choice for you.

+#### Installing ShiftScan

+**Mac or Linux user:** Please watch this [fully detailed video](https://youtu.be/h63QPug3il8) on installation and usage, or follow [these instructions](https://github.com/samche42/ShiftScan/blob/main/Other_docs/Mac_Installing_Python_and_conda.md) to install ShiftScan.

+**Windows user:** Please watch this fully detailed video on installation and usage, or follow these instructions to install ShiftScan.

+___

-### A. ShiftScan Colab option
+### B. ShiftScan Colab option

-The most user-friendly option for using ShiftScan is via Google Colab.
+The most user-friendly option for using the original ShiftScan algorithm, is via Google Colab (i.e. command line made simple).
 The link to the Colab notebook [is here](https://colab.research.google.com/drive/1ShHOWqqwMoYdsmMajNAvnpBKyKsDl5AG?usp=sharing).
 Please follow [this video](https://youtu.be/0s_StsQqHoA) for instructions on how to make a copy and use it to analyze your own data.

 ___

-### B. Command-line option
+### C. ShiftScan app option

-If you're comfortable using command line, this is the choice for you.
-You can opt to use pip to install all dependencies (see requirements.txt) but conda is strongly recommended to avoid package incompatibilities and/or downgrading existing package versions.

-#### Installing ShiftScan

-**Windows user:** Please watch this fully detailed video on installation and usage, or follow these instructions to install ShiftScan.

-**Mac or Linux user:** Please watch this [fully detailed video](https://youtu.be/h63QPug3il8) on installation and usage, or follow [these instructions](https://github.com/samche42/ShiftScan/blob/main/Other_docs/Mac_Installing_Python_and_conda.md) to install ShiftScan.
+The ShiftScan app is designed to make the software as accessible as possible, with a fully graphical, point-and-click interface.
+This is the most intuitive option for users who prefer to avoid command-line tools entirely.
+However, please note:

+ - System Compatibility: The app is available only for MacOS at this time.
+ - Performance Considerations: Processing and visualizing data in the app is much slower compared to other options due to the additional overhead of the GUI implementation.
+While it functions perfectly, users requiring high-speed processing are strongly encouraged to use the CLI.

+For detailed guidance on downloading, setting up, and using the app (as well as understanding its limitations), please watch this instructional video:
 ___

 ### Raw data format